GIScience/openrouteservice/docs/installation/Installation-and-Usage.md

 └── logs # Contains the log files
 ```

-In the `config` folder a file `example-config.json` is extracted, which can be used as template for the file `ors-config.json` in the same directory. `ors-config.json` is your custom config file which is used by openrouteservice.
+---
+**Configuration**

+For proper operation, the `openrouteservice-jws5` installation `necessitates` the presence of the `ors-config.json`
+configuration file within the `$ORS_HOME/config` directory.
+This configuration file effectively configures the openrouteservice backend.

+Upon installation, a sample configuration file (`config-example.yml`) can be located `within`
+the `$ORS_HOME/config` directory.

 ---
 **Example Usage**